-Fermilab is not a significant source of chemical air pollution and is registered with the Illinois Environmental Protection Agency (IEPA) Registration of Smaller Sources (ROSS) program.
-This is a relatively new program administered by IEPA and is available to facilities that emit only minor amounts of air pollution.
+Fermilab is not a significant source of chemical air pollution and is registered with the IEPA Registration of Smaller Sources (ROSS) program.
+This program is administered by IEPA and is available to facilities that emit only minor amounts of air pollution.